 While no two menus are ever the same at Naomi Pomeroy’s dinner party- like restaurant Beast, the Foie Gras Bon-Bon happens to be one luxurious staple.
 This goose-liver gem appears on Beast’s charcuterie plate alongside chicken liver mousse, steak tartare with quail egg on toast, and pork and pistachio pâté.
 But the buttery lobe crowned with a quivering slice of salted gelée of Sauternes (a French dessert wine) is in a league of its own

 Khao Man Gai

-Portland’s biggest food-cart crush serves but one dish: Khao Man Ghai, a Thai street-food staple that’s as simple as it is delicious.
+One of Portland’s favorites started out selling just one dish: khao man ghai, a Thai street-food staple that’s as simple as it is delicious.
 Succulent poached chicken and rice comes wrapped in butcher paper, along with a soybean sauce infused with concentrated garlic, ginger and Thai chili heat, and a simple, brothy soup.
-Owner Nong Poonsukwattana’s cart is no one-hit wonder — demand is so strong for her specialty that she now boasts three separate Nong’s Khao Man Gai locations, including an eastside brick-and-mortar to-go storefront, and her signature sauce is sold by the bottle for an edible souvenir.
+Owner Nong Poonsukwattana has since expanded to brick and mortar locations in Southeast and Southwest Portland and has added even more Thai specialties to her menus.